Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * Before you can use M42 you must create a GPIO port using M950.
 Then in the M42 command, the P parameter is the GPIO port number.
 * The F (PWM frequency) and I (invert PWM) parameters are no longer supported in M42.
 Instead, use the Q (PWM frequency) and C (pin name, with ! to invert) parameters in M950 when you create the GPIO port.
-* In RRF 3.4, Duet 3 supports up to 32 outputs and 16 inputs, Duet 2 Wifi/Ethernet support up to 20 GPIO ports, and Duet 2 Maestro supports 10 GPIO ports.
-No GPIO ports are allocated by default.
+* No GPIO ports are allocated by default.
+* See [Firmware configuration limits](/User_manual/RepRapFirmware/RepRapFirmware_overview#firmware-configuration-limits) for the number of inputs and outputs each Duet board and firmware version supports.

 #### RepRapFirmware 2.x